 At a Glance

 This course is designed to deepen your appreciation of methods for connecting with your inner spiritual resources.
 The approach to this study and practice will be eclectic, drawing upon sources from Eastern and Western traditions.
 As you deepen your own inner life, it prepares you to better act as a guide, teacher, or mentor to others.
 The course culminates in a practical demonstration of your growing capacity to serve as a helper to other seekers.
 In the practicum, you will have the opportunity to teach and share your own personal version of meditation instruction with either a choice of mentoring 3 individuals for four weeks or creating and facilitating a workshop.

 This course will not provide the student with the background to offer psychotherapy or other therapeutic counseling, which requires special training and state licensure.

-The Meditation Teacher Training begins April 6, 2020.
+The Meditation Teacher Training I April 4th - June 26th 2022

 Use this link to apply.